 Originally you have to perform the complex 7-times to complete one round.
 The whole workout consists of 5 rounds.
 If you’re a beginner do only one circuit of this legendary Crossfit complex.

-Complex: power clean + front squat + push press + back squat + push pres
+Complex: power clean + front squat + push press + back squat + push press

 3. 125 kg Snatch complex from Mat Fraser

-Mat Fraser went from finishing 5th at the 2013 North East Regionals to becoming the 2nd Fittest Man on Earth at this year’s CrossFit Games.
+Mat Fraser went from finishing 5th at the 2013 North East Regionals to becoming the 2nd at the Games and ultimately being the Fittest Man on Earth 5 times in a row.
 He is known for his weightlifting skills: see below the video of him performing snatch complex with 125 kg (275 lbs).

 Complex: hang snatch + snatch + 2x overhead squat